gbmhunter/blog/content/electronics/components/comparators/_index.md

 ---
-authors: [ "Geoffrey Hunter" ]
+authors: [ Geoffrey Hunter ]
-categories: [ "Electronics", "Electronic Components" ]
+categories: [ Electronics, Electronic Components ]
 date: 2014-06-24
 draft: false
-tags: [ "comparators", "op-amp", "voltage reference", "hysteresis", "PCBs", "surface leakage", "non-inverting", "inverting" ]
+lastmod: 2023-08-01
+tags: [ comparators, op-amp, voltage reference, hysteresis, PCBs, surface leakage, non-inverting, inverting ]
 title: Comparators
 type: page
 ---

 ## Overview

+A _comparator_ is an electronic circuit which takes two inputs, and outputs a signal which depends on which input has a higher voltage.
+One input is called the non-inverting input and the other input the inverting input.
+The output is `1` (`HIGH`) if the non-inverting input voltage is higher than the inverting input, the output is `0` (`LOW`) is the opposite is true.

+{{% aside type="tip" %}}
 Comparators are closely related to op-amps.
-A comparator is basically an op-amp which is operated in it's open-loop mode (no feedback except for when hystersis is added).
+A comparator is basically an op-amp which is operated in it's open-loop mode (no feedback).
+Be careful interchanging the two as there are other subtleties, such that comparators are generally higher speed.
+Op-amps can generally work well as slow comparators, but comparators don't work so well as op-amps.
+{{% /aside %}}

 This is the schematic symbol for a comparator, which is the same as the op-amp.

-{{% figure src="basic-op-amp-schematic-symbol.png" width="353px" caption="The basic schematic symbol for a comparator (it is the same for an op-amp)."  %}}
+{{% figure src="basic-op-amp-schematic-symbol.png" width="350px" caption="The basic schematic symbol for a comparator (it is the same for an op-amp)."  %}}

+Comparators are commonly used as building-blocks in larger circuits.
+Comparators are a core component in [voltage supervisor ICs](/electronics/components/voltage-supervisors/).

 ## Comparators vs. Op-Amps